Structurebiology-BNL/ESMBind/README.md

-Here's a more coherent version of the README:

 # ESMBind

 ESMBind is a deep learning and physics-based workflow for predicting metal-binding proteins and modeling their 3D structures with bound metal ions.
 It combines evolutionary scale modeling (ESM) for residue-level metal binding prediction with physics-based protein-metal modeling to generate detailed 3D structures of protein-metal complexes.